Tsinna

 “Risky venture, considering the venomous spines.”

 “Agreed.
 But we would have died if he hadn’t.
 One swipe to the base of the skull severed the beast’s head from its neck.”
 Tårik grinned.
 “We ate well that night.
-The fur was gifted to the adya and hangs in the clan hall.
+We gifted the fur to the adya.
+It hangs in the clan hall.
 You’ll get to see it, if you return with us to Sha Nakai.”

 “We’ll see.”
-Ciradår managed to sound unimpressed.
+Ciradår sounded unimpressed.
 “He still has to return with something tonight, else we’ll starve.”

 “Not to worry.
 He will.”

+“Excuse me, my lord.”
 Tårik brushed himself off and walked away, grateful to be free of Ciradår’s presence.
-He headed for Kalaanë, whom he spied struggling to keep a bundle of furred blankets from flying away as she approached a dome.
+He headed for Kalaanë, whom he spied struggling to keep a bundle of furred blankets from blowing away as she approached a dome.

-“The high ambassador’s in a mood,” he muttered as he took some of the unruly bedding out of her arms.
+“The high ambassador is such an ass,” he muttered as he took some of the unruly bedding out of her arms.

 “What else is new?” she huffed, leaning into the door of the dome to open it.
 “It’s like he thinks he’s the only one of us disappointed to have missed out on the hunt.”
 Inside, it was quiet, save for the whining wind.
 “I feel bad for Jälen.
 He has to share a nest with Ciradår, and his guard, tonight and tomorrow.”